AdamsAliGills/Ros2-Jazzy-Distrobox-ubuntu-on-arch-lazyvim-setup/README.md

 ### 5. Install ROS 2 Jazzy

 Configure locales and the ROS 2 repository, then install the desktop suite.
+System Files (/opt/ros/): These are the tools (like ros2, rviz2, and gazebo) installed by the apt commands.
+They stay in the root directory to ensure stability and shared access.

 ```bash
 sudo apt update && sudo apt install locales -y